Q1: What are the requirements to install and run CLARK ?

 Our experiments show that, on a same set of objects to classify,

-CLARK-l's speed is about 50% of the CLARK' speed but CLARK-l uses only 4% of the memory needed by CLARK.
+CLARK-l's speed is about 50% of the CLARK' speed but CLARK-l has a much lower sensitivity because it uses only 4% of the memory needed by CLARK.

 Q5: How do I choose the right kmer length and other parameters values to run CLARK ?